tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 Another reason why REST APIs are taking off is that the web itself is evolving into a conglomeration of APIs.
 Instead of massive, do-it-all systems, websites are pulling in the services they need through APIs.

-For example, rather than building your own search to power your website, you might use Swiftype instead and leverage their service through the [Swiftype API](https://swiftype.com/developers).
-Rather than building your own payment gateway, you might integrate [Stripe and its API](https://stripe.com/docs/api).
-Rather than building your own login system, you might use [UserApp and its API](https://app.userapp.io/#/docs/).
-Rather than building your own e-commerce system, you might use [Snipcart and its API](https://docs.snipcart.com/api-reference/introduction).
+For example, rather than building your own search to power your website, you might use Algolia instead and leverage their service through the [Algolia Search API](https://www.algolia.com/doc/rest-api/search/).
+Rather than building your own payment gateway, you might integrate the [Stripe API](https://stripe.com/docs/api).
+Rather than building your own login system, you might use the [UserApp API](https://app.userapp.io/#/docs/).
+Rather than building your own e-commerce system, you might use the [Snipcart API](https://docs.snipcart.com/api-reference/introduction).
 And so on.

 Practically every service provides its information and tools through an API that you use.
 Jekyll, a popular static site generator, doesn't have all the components you need to run a site.
 There's no newsletter integration, analytics, search, commenting systems, forms, chat e-commerce, surveys, or other systems.
 Instead, you leverage the services you need into your static Jekyll site.
 CloudCannon has put together a [long list of services](http://cloudcannon.com/tips/2014/12/12/the-ultimate-list-of-services-for-static-websites.html) that you can integrate into your static site.